rails/rails/guides/source/migrations.md

 ### Setup the Database

-The `rake db:setup` task will create the database, load the schema and initialize it with seed data.
+The `rake db:setup` task will create the database, load the schema and initialize it with the seed data.

 ### Resetting the Database

 The `rake db:reset` task will drop the database and set it up again.
-This is functionally eqivalent to `rake db:drop db:setup`
+This is functionally equivalent to `rake db:drop db:setup`.

 NOTE: This is not the same as running all the migrations.
 It will only use the contents of the current schema.rb file.
 If a migration can't be rolled back,